Media Hub

 A few ideas to get you started

 Organisations are of course looking for individuals who will be committed to key objectives and able to deliver certain levels of service, perhaps helping boost profit, securing new clients, or streamlining processes.
-Talking about tasks and actions that delivered tangible results is bound to impress.
+Talking about tasks and actions that deliver tangible results is bound to impress.
 If you’re going for a manager-level role, you might want to describe how you brought a team together with specialist training, which led to staff retention levels improving.
-If you want to demonstrate problem-solving, you might give an example of how you researched and recommended an hours tracking system, which was successfully implemented and is delivering productivity uplifts.
+If you aim to showcase problem-solving skills, consider illustrating with an example of actively researching and recommending an hours tracking system.
+This initiative resulted in successful implementation and tangible productivity uplifts.

 Humanise the situation

 The beauty of using the STAR technique is that it allows you to show your human side during the interview, confirming you have the right kind of personality for the job.
 Your actions might reveal your empathetic side, your ability to think under pressure, or your passion for a cause.
-It will help if you are able to let your answer flow and sound natural and conversational, without spending too long on the detail.
+It’ll help if you let your answer flow, and sound natural and conversational, without spending too long on the detail.
 The aim is that your interviewer will enjoy the anecdote.
 No one wants to be bored by a rambling boast that has no substance.

 A word of warning

-Do think carefully about the examples you give, making sure your actions won’t be interpreted in a negative way.
-It’s ok to add a bit of adversity or failure, so that you sound sincere, but don’t stray into territory that will make you sound heavy-handed, rash, or rude to others.
+Think carefully about the examples you give, making sure your actions won’t be interpreted negatively.
+It’s okay to add a bit of adversity or failure.
+This makes you sound sincere, but don’t stray into territory that will make you sound heavy-handed, rash, or rude to others.
 Also, watch that your anecdote isn’t a moan about your past employer.
 The key is to show how you dealt with difficulties but overcame them in a fair, thoughtful and creative way.

 Here are some more tips on STAR from the Open University.